oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     ```

-## Task 2: JSON Relational Duality View
+## Task 2: Create JSON Relational Duality Views

-1. In addition to the list of JSON Relational Duality Views benefits from above, Duality Views also have a security benefit.

-    First, the documents you create (the Duality Views), **are not directly tied to the storage of the data**.

-    What does that mean?
+1. Create a duality view of the customers table.
+We'll use this one to manage our customer information.

     Using Duality Views, you can define how the data is accessed and used.
 Duality Views allow you to specify @insert, @update, and @delete privileges, meaning you define exactly how the applications and/or the developers work with data.

-    Here, let's create a Duality View on the customers table.
-We'll use this Duality View to manage our customer information.

     ```
     <copy>